William John Sowden: Other interests

-Sir William, who made several extensive tours abroad, was present in Westminster Abbey for the coronation of King George VI.
+Sir William made several extensive tours abroad, and as such was present in Westminster Abbey for the coronation of King George VI.
 He led a press delegation to England, accompanied by Sir James Fairfax.

-In 1918 he visited the battlefields of Europe as guest of the Imperial Government.
+In 1918 he visited the battlefields of Europe as a guest of the Imperial Government.

-His forthright manner and outgoing personality won for him many admirers, but also many enemies, among them Sir Samuel Way.

 Family

 He married Letitia Grace "Letty" Adams (? – 9 April 1928) of "Corio", Oakleigh, Victoria on 28 April 1886; they had two sons.

 He married again, to Margaret Ella Suttie of Mosman, New South Wales on 2 April 1929.